Reza-Un-Nabi/task-manager/README.md

 Please clone this project and modify application.properties file.
 Provide mysql user name & password.
 Build & Run the Application database will be create automatically.

+To check application running status.
+Please use http://localhost:8082/actuator/health It gives {"status":"UP"}

 Then run below sql command